yuyatinnefeld/hashicorp-tools/vault/exam/README.md

 ## 5. Secrets Engine
-- Secrets engines are components which store, generate, or encrypt data.
+- Secrets engines are components which store, generate, or encrypt data and plugin that extend the functionality
+- Secrets engines are enabled and isolated at a path
 - Secrets engines are enabled at a path in Vault
+- Cubbyhole and Identity are enabled by default and can NOT disable
 - Most secrets engines can be enabled, disabled, tuned, and moved via the CLI or API. `vault secrets enable aws`
 - There are static secrets (never expire) and dynamic secrets (generated when you need them)
 - Dynamic Secrets are often used: CICD pipeline Access to Cloud Provider, Database Creds, Account for Vulnerablitiy Scanning (Cyberark)
 - The KV secrets engine is the ONLY secrets engine that can actually store credentials in Vault
 - KV v1 endpoint KV `secret/key_path` and v2 endpoint `secret/data/key_path`
 - KV v2 can store version of secrets and has metadata
+- You can upgrade kv-v1 to kv-v2 with `vault kv enable-versioning xxx/xxx`

 #### Basic Commands
 ```bash